 This isn’t a radical concept–Henry Gantt (sound familiar?) and Frederick Wilson Taylor actually came up with the concept in the early 1900s.
 However, there’s no ignoring its usefulness in today’s business.
-A workflow diagram can be used to streamline everyday business processes and operations, boosting efficiency, workforce productivity and hence profits as well.
+A workflow diagram can be used to streamline everyday business activities and operations, boosting efficiency, workforce productivity, and hence profits as well.

 Let’s look at this from two perspectives:

 And this is just scratching the surface.
-Workflow diagrams have no peers when it comes to effectively analyzing and streamlining processes at your workplace.
+You create workflow diagrams, you can effectively and easily analyze and streamline processes at your workplace.

 Mapping out a process onto a workflow diagram, as we’ve discussed, helps you stay ahead of potential flaws and delays, and lost productivity.